eembees/club-data-postgres/deck/slides.md

 ::: columns

 :::: column
-1. Easy to deploy
-2. Easy to use
+1. Runs locally
-3. No login required
+2. No login required
-4. No wait time required to pull data
+3. No quarantine time required to pull data
 ::::

 :::: column